5ysk3y/dotfiles/README.md

 These are not specific to hacking and are namely here for myself as a backup with subsequent version control; I'm making them public in case they are of use to anyone else.
 I also cannot offer support for any issues you may/may not experience.

+### Fonts

+Please enusre you have the following fonts included for a smooth setup-- I've noted the respective package names relative to the `Arch` distro.
+Some of these may be different if you're running another flavor of Linux:

+- *Terminus* (terminus-font via community repo)
+- *Font Awesome* (otf-font-awesome via community repo)
+- *Source Code Pro* (adobe-source-code-pro-fonts via extra repo)
+- *Tamzen* (tamzen-font-git via aur repo)

 ### Usage

 This is designed to be used with [GNU Stow](https://www.gnu.org/software/stow/) in the following manner: